xavierpriour/mailto-link/README.md

 Acceptable options are:

 - `url` (string, mandatory): the URL of the page to redirect to.
 This url can include parameters.
-- `new` (boolean, optional): if `true`, target URL will be displayed in a new window/tab, otherwise it will use the current window/tab.
+- `new` (boolean, optional, defaults to `false`): if `true`, target URL will be displayed in a new window/tab, otherwise it will use the current window/tab.
 - `urlThen` (string, optional, defaults to current URL): a second URL, typically to tell to contact form where to redirect after mail has been posted.
-- `paramMailto` (string, optional, defaults to 'mailto'): the name of the parameter passed to the url containing the email address specified in the 'mailto:'.
+- `paramMailto` (string, optional, defaults to `'mailto'`): the name of the parameter passed to the url containing the email address specified in the 'mailto:'.
 Set to `false` if you don't want the parameter to be passed.
-- `paramThen` (string, optional, defaults to 'then'): the name of the parameter passed to the url containing the urlThen option.
+- `paramThen` (string, optional, defaults to `'then'`): the name of the parameter passed to the url containing the urlThen option.
 Set to `false` if you don't want the parameter to be passed.

 ### Popup
 The link will open a popup dialog.
 The content of the popup is another page on the same server, that will be downloaded through AJAX.
+This page should include a regular form posting to a proper mailer page.
+Our library will replace that with an AJAX posting and popup closing.

 It is possible to specify a sub-part of the page to use, that way you can re-use your full-blown contact form (see `examples/2-redirect.html`).
 Parameters set either in `options.url` or the `mailto:` link will be applied to the form, if they match.